mydroidandi/commbase-text-translator-phi3-mini/README.md

 ## Language Translation Capabilities

 As an AI developed by Microsoft, Phi3 is capable of translating text across many languages.
-Phi3's language translation abilities are built upon a diverse dataset and advanced natural language processing algorithms that support numerous language pairs including but not limited to:
+Phi3's language translation abilities are built upon a diverse dataset and advanced natural language processing algorithms that support numerous language pairs, including but not limited to:

 - English (en) - Spanish (es)
 - English (en) - French (fr)